 - a guest post for the ArtWorks Alliance blog

 - a case study resource for the Engage website

 The network was funded by the UK’s Arts & Humanities Research Council from January 2019 to June 2021.
 The grant funded network activities that responded to three research questions:

 - How is participatory textile making being used as a new methodological approach to research?

 - What issues does this raise for the validity and effectiveness of the research?

 - How do participatory textile making projects engage and impact participants?

-- A 2-day Case Study Workshop at Clayhill Arts, Somerset, will bring together researchers using participatory textile making across the range of disciplines to examine ways in which this new methodological approach is being used in research contexts.
+We ran a 2-day Case Study Workshop at Clayhill Arts in April 2019, which brought together researchers using participatory textile making across a range of disciplines to examine ways in which this new methodological approach is being used in research contexts.

-- A 1-day Critical Reflection Workshop at the Arts University Bournemouth, with input from researchers, ‘critical friends’ from associated academic fields, project commissioners and professional textile practitioners, will focus on investigating the validity and effectiveness of these new methodological approaches for research contexts.
+A 1-day Critical Reflection Workshop at the Arts University Bournemouth in June 2019, with input from researchers, ‘critical friends’ from associated academic fields, project commissioners and professional textile practitioners, focused on investigating the validity and effectiveness of these new methodological approaches for research contexts.